 The prevention of infection with antimicrobial-resistant bacteria involves the simultaneous application of a number of strategies:

-- identification of carriage (screening of high risk patient groups) and appropriate inpatient placement, for example single room for patients that pose a high risk of transmission
+- identification of carriage (screening of high risk patient groups) and appropriate inpatient placement, for example single room for patients that pose a high risk of transmission (PDF 225KB)

 - diligent hand hygiene practices, including alcohol-based hand rubs at point of care